ProcursusTeam/Procursus/README.md

 ## Building

-Building has been made to be simple, yet get the job done properly.FreeBSD, macOS and Linux are supported build systems.
+Building has been made to be simple, yet get the job done properly.
+MacOS, iOS, FreeBSD and Linux are supported build systems.
 FreeBSD and Linux are not, however, fully supported, and not *all* packages are compilable there; MacOS is the main system you'll want to be building with.

 Supported host systems as of 06/04/2020 are iphoneos-arm64, iphoneos-arm, appletvos-arm64, watchos-arm64, and watchos-arm.